suraiyapm/4900/faculty-guide.md

 As more posts are added, the "Archives" block on the `right` widget column in Default Template pages of the site (sidebars are not shown on some Full Width/Wide pages) will automatically add more months and years.
 When clicked, those lead to a page displaying all the posts from that month.
 On the `left` sidebar, the "Tag Cloud" block will automatically add tags from posts, and the tags more frequently used will appear larger in size than tags that are used less frequently.

+### Extras

+For the group coupled with the website, you can change default user settings for, essentially, email blasts, and things like that.
+The group is synced up with the website calendar, and has an extra RSS feed that was one of very, very few I was able to find for CUNY sites.